Skip to content

 The <object> tag specifies an embedded object within an HTML document.
 It is generally used for embedding multimedia (audio, video, Java applets, Flash applications, etc.) or another HTML document into the web page.

-You can use the <param> tag to pass parameters to plugins that have been embedded using the <object> tag.
+You can use the <param> tag to pass parameters to plugins embedded using the <object> tag.

-For images, the <img> tag can be used instead of the <object> tag.
-You should define at least one of the type or data attributes.
+For images, the <img> tag is usually preferred.
+When using <object>, you should define at least one of the type or data attributes.

 Syntax